The cause of Kawasaki disease is unknown but may be associated with an infection.

 Children are given high doses of immune globulin and aspirin.

-Kawasaki disease causes inflammation in the walls of blood vessels (vasculitis) throughout the body.
+Kawasaki disease causes inflammation in the walls of blood vessels (vasculitis Overview of Vasculitis Vasculitic disorders are caused by inflammation of the blood vessels (vasculitis).
+Vasculitis can be triggered by certain infections or drugs or can occur for unknown reasons.
+People may have... read more ) throughout the body.
 The cause of Kawasaki disease is unknown, but evidence suggests a virus or other infectious organism triggers an abnormal immune system response in genetically predisposed children.
 Inflammation of blood vessels in the heart causes the most serious problems.
 The inflammation also can spread to other parts of the body such as the pancreas and kidneys.

-Most children with Kawasaki disease range in age from 1 to 8 years, although infants and adolescents can be affected.
+Most children with Kawasaki disease are between 1 and 5 years of age, although infants and older children and adolescents can be affected.
 Roughly one and one half times as many boys as girls are affected.
 The illness is more common among children of Japanese descent.
 Several thousand cases of Kawasaki disease are estimated to occur in the United States every year.
 Kawasaki disease occurs year-round but most often in spring or winter.

 If children are not treated, up to 1 in 4 develop heart problems, usually beginning 1 to 4 weeks after the illness starts.
-A few of these children develop the most serious heart problem, a bulge in the wall of a coronary artery (coronary artery aneurysm).
+A few of these children develop the most serious heart problem, a bulge in the wall of a coronary artery (coronary artery aneurysm Overview of Aortic Aneurysms and Aortic Dissection The aorta, which is about 1 inch (2.5 centimeters) in diameter, is the largest artery of the body.
+It receives oxygen-rich blood from the left ventricle of the heart and distributes it to all... read more ).
 These aneurysms can rupture or provoke a blood clot, leading to a heart attack and sudden death.
 Treatment reduces the risk of heart complications to about 1 in 20.

 Other problems include painful inflammation of the tissues lining the brain (meningitis), ears, eyes, liver, joints, urethra, and gallbladder.
 These symptoms eventually resolve without causing permanent damage.